cearls/timberland/README.md

 `theme/assets/` contain all of your fonts, images, styles and scripts.

 `theme/blocks/` contain all of your site's blocks.
 These blocks are available to use on any page via the block editor.
 Each block has its own template, script and style files.

+`theme/patterns/ ` contains all of your sites's block patterns.
+Block Patterns are a collection of predefined blocks that you can insert into pages and posts and then customize with your own content.

 `theme/views/` contains all of your Twig templates.
 These pretty much correspond 1 to 1 with the PHP files that respond to the WordPress template hierarchy.
 At the end of each PHP template, you'll notice a `Timber::render()` function whose first parameter is the Twig file where that data (or `$context`) will be used.